l8nit3tr0ubl3/L8nit3-Arb-Bot/README.md

 - Multiple debug output levels for a cleaner terminal.
 - 2 gaining modes, one stacks sats, the other stack your desired coin.
 - Set a desired sleep time between trades to avoid overtrading the same signal.
 - Liquidity module, only trade if orderbook has sufficient liquidity to make BOTH trades.
+- Flip-Mode: Once a trade happens, do not trade again until opposite trade can occur.
+(eg. Bought Binance, wait untill buy Bittrex.
+Avoid needing to equalize balances.)

 # Coming Soon:
 ##